Last Updated on

 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.
 As an Amazon Associate I earn from qualifying purchases.

 I’ve had asthma since I was about sixteen but I never gave much thought to self-care tips for asthma control.
 Focusing on myself and my health wasn’t something that I was concerned about until I was much older.
 Now that I realize the importance of self-care, I’ve been working on making better choices and taking the time to focus on my health needs.
-This is a sponsored post for Health Storylines.
-I have been compensated through the Chronic Illness Bloggers network.
-All opinions remain my own and I was in no way influenced by the company.

 Tips for Asthma Control